sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : ImageMagick Magick++ library (C++ bindings)
+Short desc    : ImageMagick Magick++ library (C++ bindings)
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : This package contains the Magick++ library, a C++ binding to the ImageMagick
+Descript     : This package contains the Magick++ library, a C++ binding to the ImageMagick
              : graphics manipulation library.
              :
              : Install ImageMagick-c++ if you want to use any applications that use Magick++.